leomccormack/Spatial_Audio_Framework/README.md

 /usr/include
 ```

-And add this linker flag to your project:
+And add this linker flag to your project (or wherever it was installed):

 ```
 -L/lib/x86_64-linux-gnu -lnetcdf